the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

    parcellation mask.

     ..
 Note::
-        Demo data as described in this chapter, can be found inside `TVB_Distribution`, under the following path:
+        Demo data as described in this chapter, can be found on Github: https://github.com/the-virtual-brain/tvb-data, or inside `TVB_Distribution`, under the following path:
         `TVB_Distribution/tvb_data/Lib/site-packages/tvb_data/` on Windows,
         `TVB_Distribution/tvb_data/lib/python2.7/site-packages/tvb_data/` on Linux, or
         `TVB_Distribution/tvb.app/Contents/Resources/lib/python2.7/tvb_data/` on Mac.
-        Everything under `TVB_Distribution` is not to be removed or edited.
-        The files under `TVB_Distribution/..../tvb_data` can be used together with the GUI and/or the script interfaces, or taken as reference for you, when creating TVB compatible dataset.
+        These demo files can be used together with the GUI and/or the script interfaces, or taken as reference for you, when creating TVB compatible dataset.

 Other datasets